-There is a beach on the seaside (water at 22 à 33° C depending on the season), with crystal clear waters from the Mozambique canal , which is reachable very close to the hotel, with a natural kind of swimming pool with sand floor, protected from waves by a bar of polished rocks, therefore very convenient for children.
+The beach on the seaside (water at 22 à 33° C depending on the season), with crystal clear waters from the Mozambique Channel, is just in front of the hotel, and a bar of polished rocks is creating a natural pool, with sand floor, very convenient to swim or bathe, even for young children.

 At a few meters, dhows anchor for a stay at the village where they have been built.

 An easy walk on the lagoon side offers the possibility to see those shipyards.
 Between the hotel and Belo’s market (15 mn), more than twenty Brittany schooners, with their two equal masts, are under construction, or, during raining season, under repair or being caulked.

 Those transportation boats, carrying passengers, salt, rice or cement, are done with all the know-how transmitted, generation after generation, since the XIXth century.
 The boat launchings are celebrated by local feasts where the entire village joins the clan which is the owner of the boat to tow the boat down to the sea, with songs and conch music.

 The life of this Vezo village is very quiet and authentic, punctuated by the coming and going of the square sailed fishing pirogues, the rasping of the masikoro carts bringing coal from inland and the vondro, children’s shouting and playing with their scale models of pirogues or dhows, women made up with white and ochre face paintings.

 After returning to Hotel Entremer, why not organize a beach volley game, fly kites on the desert beach or just borrow a book from the library, take a cool drink while playing cards, chess or darts or enjoy a massage.

 FURTHER North, Menaky Bay.

 A nice excursion on foot (1h00 by the beach or by the inland route – some springs of fresh water in a tropical landscape), by kayak (polyethylene canoes, 2.78 m long), sailing boat, or motor boat.